What is resin flooring?

 Do do you need help with your next resin floor project?

 If you are looking at applying epoxy resin flooring at your workplace or would like to repair an existing resin floor, ask ACC Flooring for a free comprehensive site survey.
-For immediate assistance call our expert team on 01484 715400 or complete the form below to discuss your requirements.

 What is FeRFA?